 1. Remove Foreign Items

-Walk around the room and locate anything that doesn’t belong there and is contributing to an obvious state of messiness.
+Grab a basket or a bin and walk around the room.
+Pick up anything that doesn’t belong in your living room and is contributing to an obvious state of messiness and put it in the basket.
 Return items that belong in another room to their storage spaces, then return living room items to their proper storage spaces.
 Pillows that have landed on the floor can go back on the couch, boots can go back by the front door or in the closet, and so on.
 Also, take this time to throw out those dying flowers in the vase on the mantel, or any other trash you find.

 2. Create a Home for Lost Objects